 Based in Merseyside, Educare AV Services has been supplying and installing a wide range of audio visual equipment for education for a number of years.

-From digital projectors through to Smartboards, all of our class teaching solutions are installed to the highest of standards, at a competitive price
+From digital screens through to digital projectors, all of our class teaching solutions are installed to the highest of standards, at a competitive price

 We maintain the lowest prices possible on all audio and visual equipment.
 Contact us today for the best prices available.